 We planned to market the smart umbrella to geeks who enjoy looking at statistics on their phones.
 At first, this worked.
 Then the failures occurred, followed by the lawsuits.

 The first problem involved electricity and water, which I was told, shouldn’t mix.
-Several users were shocked when they touched the umbrella's metal pole during a rainstorm.
+Several people were shocked when they touched the umbrella's metal pole during a rainstorm.
 Another problem occurred when two smart umbrellas came in contact.
-The interaction of the fields caused an electrical discharge, setting one or both umbrellas on fire.
+The interaction of the fields caused an electrical discharge, setting both umbrellas on fire.

 In the end the project was canceled and my team disbanded.
 I still think it was a good idea.